mstksg/inCode/copy/entries/hakyll-rewrite.md

 ---
-title: Rewriting my blog using Hakyll, GHCJS
+title: Rewriting my blog with Hakyll and Purescript
 categories: Meta
-tags: ghcjs, haskell, hakyll
+tags: haskell, hakyll, purescript
 create-time: 2016/03/13 18:37:38
 date: never
 identifier: hakyll-rewrite
-slug: rewriting-my-blog-using-hakyll-ghcjs
+slug: rewriting-my-blog-with-hakyll-and-purescript
 ---

 It's been almost a year since my last post!
 Things have been a bit hectic with